kidusasfaw/spatPomp/cran-comments.md

 #### Resubmission comments

-spatPomp 0.30.0.1 is a resubmission of 0.30.0.0 ammended to fix an error arising on win-builder.
+spatPomp 0.30.0.1 is a resubmission of 0.30.0.0 amended to fix an error arising on win-builder.
 The previous submission was tested only on rhub::check_for_cran() and apparently there is a relevant difference in treatment of foreach between